Duvey314/KM4SWU_FlexRadio_Demo/README.md

 This was my first time working with C#, Visual Studio, an API, and a FlexRadio so please forgive any errors.
 I watched tutorials and used example programs to get this up and running.
 If you have any suggestions please let me know.

+I used Visual Studio 2019 Community edition and the FlexLib API v3.1.8.

 ## Getting Started

 You'll need to first download the [FlexRadio API](https://www.flexradio.com/downloads/).